livingstoneonline/admin_menu/README.txt

 -- FAQ --

+Q: Content management >> Create content items are not displayed, although the user has been granted access to create content.
+Why?

+A: This issue is caused by the circumstance that no other administrative menu item below Content management is visible for the user.
+Because of that, Drupal does not render this menu grouping item at all, and admin_menu is therefore not able to add the items below Create content.

+   If you grant just one other permission for that user role, for example 'administer taxonomy', the whole Content management item should show up.

 Q: When admin_menu is enabled, plenty of blank space is added to the bottom of my theme.
 Why?